sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2018-10-18-northern-lights.markdown

 I stole a lot of this, hopefully I attributed as I went because I do not remember where it came from now.
 You will need the [FastLED library](http://fastled.io).

 The idea is that we want to turn the lights on when the ambient light gets below a certain level.
-Except we don't want to just turn on, that would be too plain.
+Except we don't want to just turn on, that would be too predictable for a lightswitch.
 Instead, we pick a random delay up to an hour and wait to turn on.
-We want to catch the northern lights by chance.
+You catch the northern lights by chance.

 But if you can't wait for luck, you make your own.
 Flicking the light on and off three times will trigger the light.